SyntaxeQL/syntaxe/README.md

 When used in conjuction with logical operator(s), the result of the mutation is piped into the succeeding logical operator(s).

+> [!IMPORTANT]
+> Surgical operators, however and wherever they are used, DETERMINE WHAT VALUE IS RETURNED.

 <table>
 <tr>
 <td align="left">Operator</td>